iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 > I work in the public, and with this pandemic Iam pretty sure that I have been exposed at some point.
 This app shows nothing.<br> :date: __2021-01-10 18:54:59__

 > Waste<br> :date: __2021-01-09 22:00:36__

-> I work at the post office and we had 3 positive results and I never received 1 alert from this app<br> :date: __2021-01-09 02:58:01__

-> Constantly alerts if you ever have gps or bluetooth off so if it ever tries to give me a virus alert, I won't notice it.
-Update: I don't care about data or battery.
-I turn things off because I don't want internet dog food ads for driving past a pet store and I only go out once a week for groceries; no guests.<br> :date: __2021-01-07 15:44:25__